 Put one under your knees to support your back.
 Elevating your lower legs helps your circulation and keeps your spine in the proper alignment, so this is key for minimizing back pain.

 Next, put the other two pillows on each side of you (under your arms).
 Having pillows here supports your arms (and shoulder joints) and will prevent you from rolling over in your sleep.
 Some people will even go as far as sewing the pillow to their pajamas.
-These can be lower profile, like the Rejuvenite Bliss Latex and Down pillow.
 After you’ve slept with these pillows for a week or so, you may find you don’t need them anymore.
 But always make sure you have knee support whenever you sleep on your back.

 Neck support and a firm mattress

 After you’ve figured out the best way to arrange the pillows around your body, you need to support your neck and head.
 For some people, a rolled up towel is just enough neck support.
 Other people can’t sleep without a pillow.
 In that case, opt for a thinner pillow to get the proper neck support when sleeping on your back.
-A couple of good options for back sleepers are the Technogel Anatomic Pillow and the ComforPedic Harmony memory foam pillow.
+Both the Malouf Contour Dough Memory Foam Pillow and the Technogel Contour Gel Memory Foam Pillow are good options for back sleepers.
 It’s essential to follow the natural curve of the spine, and these two pillows both offer a shape that supports your neck without unnaturally lifting your head, which can cause headaches.

 We know it’s not easy to train yourself sleep on your back, but the health benefits make it worth trying.
 From helping you stay looking young longer (by preventing sleep wrinkles that occur when sleeping on your side) to preventing joint and back pain, it’s no wonder sleeping on your back is considered the best sleep position.